yamyard/python-candlestick-chart/README.md

       "adjust": false
     }
 ```
-2. Run Program
+2. Run the program:
 ```
     python main.py
 ```
-3. View Result
+3. View the result.
 Open the HTML file specified in `output_file` with a browser to see the interactive candlestick chart.